lscrd/AdventOfCode2021/README.md

-These are my solutions to Advent of Code 2021 puzzle.
+These are my solutions to Advent of Code 2021 puzzles.